By Arwen Hann

-New research from the New Zealand Childcare Association suggests children are better off in early childhood centres that have 100 percent qualified teachers within ratios and explicitly deploy qualified teachers to work with and ensure continuity of caregiving for under 2s.
+New research suggests children are better off in early childhood centres that have 100 percent ECE qualified teachers within ratios and explicitly deploy qualified teachers to work with and ensure continuity of caregiving for under 2s.

 The research studied 10 randomly selected centres, half of which were wholly staffed by qualified teachers and the other half had between 50 and 79 percent of teachers qualified.